YugabyteDB-Samples/yugabyte-graphql-apps/graphql-subscription-perf-tool/README.md

 # subscription-benchmark

-(Detailed documentation is WIP.)

-This is a load generator for GraphQL subscriptions.
+This is a load generator for GraphQL subscriptions based on the following [repo](https://github.com/hasura/graphql-subscriptions-benchmark) from Hasura.

-### Instructions:

-- npm install && npm run compile
-- Paramters in config.yaml
-- Run index.js in the `build/` folder
+This Benchmark tool has been extended to work with YugabyteDB and containerzied to run natively on Kubernetes.